ZapRowsdower/dotfiles/README.md

 You may optionally like to pass the `--depth` argument to clone only a few of the [most recent commits](https://github.com/victoriadrake/dotfiles/commits/master).

-Close Firefox if it's open, then run the installation script.

 ```sh
 cd dotfiles/scripts/